Preferred Toronto Framer: Akasha

 What I am trying to say is: If you do what is right for the artwork, not for the room you’re “decorating” it around (wink) then I truly believe you can’t go wrong.

-Circumstances change, and of course, you can always change your frame, but it is great when your frame stands the test of time, because you have in-fact selected a beautiful, timeless option, that best suits the colours and composition of the artwork, and you’ll rest easy.
+Circumstances change, and of course, you can always change your frame, but it is great when your frame stands the test of time, because you have in-fact selected a beautiful, timeless option, that best suits the colors and composition of the artwork, and you’ll rest easy.

 You’ve spent a pretty penny thus far, now is not the time to “cheap out”.
 You’re so close to Contemporary Art glory, why stop now?